Florida wind mitigation breakdown

 • Insurance Institute for Business and Home Safety.

-You can find these recommendations in Florida wind mitigation forms – that is, the standard inspection documents that help determine how wind resistant your home is.
+You can find these recommendations in Florida wind mitigation forms – that is, the standard inspection documents that help determine how wind-resistant your home is.

 7 ways to tell how wind resistant your home is

 The key form for Florida homeowners is the Uniform Mitigation Verification Inspection form.
-It’s the one inspectors use to assess how wind resistant your home is, and it has seven parts.
+It’s the one inspectors use to assess how wind-resistant your home is, and it has seven parts.

 1. Building code

-A worker repairing a clay tile roof
+A roofer repairing clay tiles

 2. Roof covering